What are ads.txt and app-ads.txt?

 - By using the file, buyers can confirm the authenticity of the inventory and be confident that they are buying genuine inventory.

-- It's future-proof: ads.txt is planned to be included as a standard field in OpenRTB 3.0
+- It's future-proof: ads.txt is included as a standard field in OpenRTB 3.0